 By expanding the inherent humanity these anthropomorphic icons possess to the theatrical narrative form, Emojiland reveals itself as not only a spellbinding adventure in an epically imaginative world, but an equally striking meditation on what it means to be alive.

-Emojiland features a “groundbreaking” musical score by Keith and Laura Harrison, whose diverse musical collaborators have included Ariana Grande, Babyface, and Heather Headley.
-Drawing from current pop, hip-hop, r&b, rock, reggaeton, dubstep, ratchet, reggae, and more, the show is as deliciously eclectic as it is brilliantly cohesive.
+Emojiland features a “groundbreaking” musical score by Keith and Laura Harrison, whose diverse musical collaborators have included Ariana Grande, Babyface, Emmylou Harris, and Heather Headley, among others.
+Drawing from musical styles contemporary to the source material, as well as classic theatre influences, the show is as satisfyingly eclectic as it is brilliantly cohesive.

-Hear selections from our featured performance at Rockwell Table & Stage here.
+Hear selections from featured performances at Rockwell Table & Stage here.

 News & Updates